han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 Simple case, use case A is used 90% of time, and use case B is used 10% of time.
 Then we can design this function so that with default parameters, it will satisfy use case A. With an additional optional parameter passed, it will satisfy use case B.

-### Commenting the code
+### Code Comments
 > Comments should describe things that are not obvious from the code

-I've experienced both extremes of writing comments.
+Below are two extremes of writing comments

-When writing excessive comments, comments can be written on every line of code.
+* When writing excessive comments, comments can be written on every line of code.
 This makes it very verbose and giving us doubts on the usefullness of the comments.
 More comments means more work for the writer and also more content to maintain.

-Another school of thought is that code itself should be self explanatory and that we should not be writing comments explaining the code.
+* No comments at all.
+The code itself should be self explanatory and that we should not be writing comments explaining the code.
 The issue is that the reader will need to spend a lot of time to go through the code and that there will always be information that is just lost in the code.

-This quote provides such a beautiful and right statement on when code should be written.
+This quote provides such a beautiful statement for when and for what purpose comments should be written.
 It solves the shortcoming of both extremes.

-### Chapter 17: Consistency
+### Consistency

 When reading a codebase or documentation, we expect it to be consistent.

 However when writing code or documentation it is a challenge to make everything consistent, it takes a lot of discipline.

 The best way to promote consistency is to keep things consistent in the first place.
-A consistent codebase promotes consistency, once inconsistency is introduced, things will just become more inconsistent.
+A consistent codebase promotes consistency, once inconsistency is introduced, things will naturally become more inconsistent.
+Similar to broken window effect.

-Another way to promote consistency is to document it.
-For example a documentation for terminology, or style guidelines.
+Documentation can help with consistency.
+For example documentation of the terminology or coding style guidelines.

-When working on someone else's codebase, the best thing to do is to follow the existing conventions even if you don't agree with them.
-If you don't, the code will start to become more inconsistent.
-If you really want to make a change to the codebase, you should change all the places so that it does not introduce inconsistency.
+When working on someone else's codebase, the best thing to do is to follow the existing way of doing things even if you don't agree with them or have a better way.
+If you don't do so, the code will start to become more inconsistent.
+If you really want to improve the way things are done in this codebase, you should change all the places at once so that it does not introduce inconsistency.

-### Writing vs reading the code
+### Writing vs reading code

 > Complexity is more apparent to readers than writers